-Moving up the ladder, Princeton Review’s Ultimate course, which can be taken live online or in-person, is generally regarded as their flagship program.
-The Ultimate course typically costs around $2,800, which is a couple hundred dollars more on average than the most closely related Kaplan live courses (Online Course and In Person Course).
+Moving up the ladder, Princeton Review’s Essentials course, which can be taken live online or in-person, is generally regarded as their flagship program.
+The Essentials course typically costs around $2,800, which is a couple hundred dollars more on average than the most closely related Kaplan live courses (Online Course and In Person Course).
 Though I would point out that this price disparity is generally justified by the significant gap in hours of live instruction.

 At the next level up, Princeton Review offers a special program that Kaplan does not – the MCAT 510+.
-This prep package, while very similar to the Ultimate course in terms of instruction, content and access, is distinguished by its guarantee.
+This prep package, while very similar to the Essentials course in terms of instruction, content and access, is distinguished by its guarantee.
 If you complete this program in its entirety, Princeton guarantees that you will score a 510 or better on the MCAT (assuming you meet some basic requirements).
 This is a unique offering and will run you about $3,400 – though we often see this course option on sale for less.